-Several different styles of glove box are featured, depending upon the model.
+The design of the glove box varies depending on the model.
 All have a closable lid.
 To open the glove box lids that feature a recessed button, simply push in on the button.
 A twist knob will pop up.
 Twist the knob to disengage the lid from the box.
-Over stuffing a glove box can interfere with the lid latch's ability to close properly.